LouisMazel/maz-ui/apps/docs/docs/guide/nuxt.md

     },
     // Override other theme properties...
   },

+  // Supported color modes to use
+  mode: 'both', // 'light' | 'dark' | 'both'

+  // Initial color mode to use (only if mode is 'both')
+  colorMode: 'auto', // 'light' | 'dark' | 'auto'

   // CSS generation strategy
   strategy: 'hybrid', // 'runtime' | 'buildtime' | 'hybrid' (recommended)